irnscvngr/AusbildungMining/devdiary.md

 - Add additional Cloud Run Functions that use the API endpoint to add various new data to the database

 - Add data analysis, visualization, dashboard, ML, AI stuff!

+---

+Okay, I'm quickly adding CRON scheduler!

+- Enable **CRON scheduler API**

+- Create new job

+- Give it a name, select your region

+- Use [cron-expression](https://crontab.cronhub.io/) to define interval

+- For testing the scheduler uses the public address of the Cloud Run Function